computationalmystic/sengfs19-group12/test/Top Committers.md

       ex displays: levitt@openssl.org-29.2% ; matt@openssl.org-16.7% ; other contributers-54%"

 Issues may arise from one allowing time for either drop down to load.
-Graphs are from data collected at time of calls & example numbers won't neccessarily stay accurate over time.
+Graphs are from data collected at time of calls & example figures won't neccessarily stay accurate over time.